Flexible signal denoising via flexible empirical Bayes shrinkage: Results

 \subsubsection{Poisson Data}

+In our final set of simulations, we assessed the ability of different methods to reconstruct a spatially structured signal from Poisson-distributed data.
+Similar to the Gaussian simulations, we generated data sets using a variety of test functions and intensity ranges.
+Specifically, we considered 6 test functions from \cite{Besbeas2004Comparative, Fryzlewicz2004HaarFisz, Timmermann1999Multiscale} (see Figure~\ref{fig:intensity_functions}), and defined $\bm{\mu}$ by rescaling the test function so that the smallest intensity was $x$ and the largest intensity was $y$, with $(x,y)$ set to either $(1/100, 3)$, $(1/8, 8)$ or $(1/128, 128)$.
+For each combination of test function and intensity range, we simulated 100 data sets, each with a signal of length $T = \mbox{1,024}$.
+We measured the accuracy of the estimates using the mean integrated squared error (MISE), as we did above.

-For Poisson data we compared SMASH with six other methods, but we focus here on the comparisons with the best-performing other methods, which are Haar-Fisz (HF) \citep{Fryzlewicz2004HaarFisz} and BMSM \citep{Kolaczyk1999Bayesian}.
-The latter, like SMASH, is an EB method, but with a less flexible prior distribution on the multi-scale coefficients.
-The HF method involves first performing a transformation on the Poisson counts, and applying Gaussian wavelet methods to the transformed data.
-There are many choices for Gaussian wavelet methods, and performance depends on these choices, with different choices being optimal for different data sets.
-The settings we used here for HF are documented in Supplementary Information, and were chosen by us to optimize (average) performance through moderately extensive experimentation on a range of simulations.
+We compared \mysmash{} against the Bayesian multiscale model (BMSM) and Haar-Fisz (HF) methods.
+BMSM is an Empirical Bayes method, like \mysmash{}, but with a less flexible prior distribution on the multi-scale coefficients \citep{Kolaczyk1999Bayesian}.
+The Haar-Fisz method \citep{Fryzlewicz2004HaarFisz} performs a transformation of the Poisson counts, then applies Gaussian wavelet methods to the transformed data.
+There are many choices for Gaussian wavelet methods, and the performance of the HF method is strongly dependent on which Gaussian wavelet method is chosen, with different choices being better for different data sets.
+We evaluated the performance of four variants of the HF method---the details are given in Appendix \ref{app:haar-fisz-variants}.
+Based on our empirical comparisons, we found that the HF method with Gaussian denoising implemented using the non-decimated wavelet transform and universal thresholding \citep{Donoho1994Ideal}, and with a fixed noise level, yielded the best estimates in most simulation scenarios, so in our results we report results from the HF method with these settings.

-To compare the methods we simulated data from several different test functions from \citet{Timmermann1999Multiscale}, \citet{Fryzlewicz2004HaarFisz} and \citet{Besbeas2004Comparative}.
-We varied the minimum and maximum intensity of each test function, using (min,max) intensities of (0.01,3), (1/8,8) and (1/128,128).
-For each test function and intensity level we simulated 100 datasets, each with $T=1024$ data points.
-We focus on results for the first two intensity settings, which have smaller average intensities.
-These settings produce smaller average counts, making them more challenging, and also more representative of the kinds of genomic application that we consider below.
-Complete results are included in Supplementary Materials.

-In summary, SMASH outperformed both HF and BMSM in the majority of simulations, with the gain in accuracy being strongest for the more challenging lower-intensity scenarios.
-A typical result is shown in Figure \ref{fig:pois_sim}.
-Among the other two methods, BMSM is the more consistent performer.
-HF, with the settings used here, performs quite variably, being worse than the other methods in most scenarios, but occasionally performing the best (specifically for the Angles, Bursts and Spikes test functions, with (min,max) intensity (1/128,128)).
-As noted above, the HF transform can be used with many settings, so results here should be viewed only as a guide to potential performance.